-Tips For Winter Pond and Waterfall Maintenance
+Tips For Winter Pond And Waterfall Maintenance

 If you aren’t sure how to handle the situation with your water feature, you can always call upon a pond maintenance expert to help you out.
-If your equipment ever ceases, pond appears to be leaking, or aeration shuts off – we suggest contacting a pond professional.
+If your koi pond equipment ever ceases, pond appears to be leaking, or aeration shuts off – we suggest contacting a pond professional.

 When it comes to cold temperatures and the surface of your pond freezes, potential lack of oxygen exchange occurs.
 In order for the turtles, fish, and other wildlife to survive, they tend to swim to the deepest parts of the water feature in a “hibernation” form.
 Typically California pond owners aren’t in need of assistance with frozen ponds – but those living in mountainous regions, and other states might expect to prepare for the colder temperatures.